 Your students will be renting apartments in a real city (as opposed to a small college town) that most likely will have many students as renters but also possibly local residents.
-The cities of Coral Gables and South Miami are popular choices for University of Miami students who wish to live off campus.
+The cities of Coral Gables and South Miami are popular choices for University of Miami students who wish to live off-campus.

 While the University does not directly monitor off-campus living, it does expect that all students will conduct themselves in a manner that will positively reflect on themselves and the University.
-Students living off campus are subject to all of the rules and regulations contained in the Student Rights and Responsibilities Handbook read it here, as well as all local, state, and federal laws.
+Students living off-campus are subject to all of the rules and regulations contained in the Student Rights and Responsibilities Handbook read it here, as well as all local, state, and federal laws.

+When students rent apartments, most complexes have parking garages, which are closed-entry, where students can park.
+Red Road Commons, Berkshire Coral Gables, and Valencia South Miami are all examples of complexes that offer parking.
+If parking is not offered, there are plenty of lots and parking garages where students can park around the apartment building.
 Park your car in designated areas or in your driveway or garage—not on the sidewalk or in your front yard.
 Do not park on your neighbor’s’ property, driveway, or parking lot.
 Students who violate parking laws will be subject to citations by city law enforcement officers.
 Illegally parked cars may be impounded.
 City officers in both Coral Gables and South Miami will contact the University with license plate numbers of cars that they believe belong to University students.
 In both Coral Gables and South Miami, violators could be subject to $250 fines.

 In both Coral Gables and South Miami, it is unlawful to make or allow noise that annoys or disturbs neighbors, whether within a home or in public places.
 Noises covered by these ordinances also include car horns, engines, power tools, construction sounds, and animal sounds.
 Those who violate these ordinances are subject to fines of between $150 to $500 per day.
 In South Miami, bothersome noises such as those outlined above are prohibited from 11 pm to 7 am every day of the week (fines are from $200 to $500).